kris2475/Wake-on-Energy-Sensors/100_Node_Spatial_Bayesian_Controller/README.md

 Instead of pinging all 100 nodes, the controller uses an **RBF Kernel** to infer the energy state of entire neighbourhoods.
 By analysing just 9 pings, the system identifies "Hotspots" (active nodes) and "Dead Zones" (shaded or depleted nodes) with high statistical certainty.

+> **Note:** “Dead Zones” are not limited to transient cloud cover.
+They represent *any* region where energy harvesting is suppressed, including terrain-induced shadowing (valleys), structural occlusion, foliage, orientation effects, or persistent environmental attenuation.

 ---

 ## 🚁 Research Significance: UAV "Surgical Extraction"